Anbu Thangai: Release and reception

 Anbu Thangai was released on 30 August 1974.
-The critic from Kalki praised the performances of the cast, Guhanathan's story and Muthuraman's direction and included it among the list of films on the bond between a brother and sister after Pasamalar.
-According to S. P. Muthuraman, despite the film's average response at the box-office, the producer Govindan turned a profit.
+A critic from Kalki praised the performances of the cast, Guhanathan's story and Muthuraman's direction and included it among the list of films on the bond between a brother and sister after Pasamalar.
+According to S. P. Muthuraman, despite the film's average response at the box office, the producer Govindan turned a profit.